Nickkr/VSLab-Master/readme.md

 ### Using local compiled executables during development

-When you do have maven installed on your machine, you can configure the docker-compose build to use existing java executables.
-The java executables needs to be compiled with maven before running docker-compose.
+When you have maven installed on your machine, you can configure the docker-compose build to use existing java executables.
+These java executables needs to be compiled with maven before you running docker-compose.

 You can use the enviroment variable `BUILD_FROM` to select which dockerfile is used for the build.
 If you obmit this variable, then the build from maven sources is used by default.